memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ### Tail-Chaining

-As discussed above, usually when exiting an exception, the hardware needs to pop and restor at least eight caller-saved registers.
+Usually when exiting an exception, the hardware needs to pop and restore at least eight caller-saved registers.
 However, when exiting an ISR while a new ISR is already pended, this pop and subsequent push of the same register state can be skipped since it would be popping and then pushing the exact same registers!
-This optimization is knoown as "Tail-Chaining".
+This optimization is known as "Tail-Chaining".

 For example, on a Cortex-M3, when using zero wait state memory, it takes 12 clock cycles to start executing an ISR after it has been asserted